 - Do thorough thinking-through research on not only which plants but which container do you want to grow your plants in.
 Always buy pots that can contain the roots of the plants and not restrict the growth.
 For example, you will need a large container of at least 2x2x1 ft for climbers, whereas, perennial plants like papaya and banana will need a deep container of at least 5-6 ft. for optimal growth.

-How Do I Start A Terrace Garden?
+How Do I Begin Terrace Gardening?

 Once you get yourself the aforesaid equipment of sorts, you are pretty much halfway on to building your own little terrace garden.
 Here’s what to do next-